 Miss Mandlikova is the first non-American winner since Margaret Court in 1973 and the first European winner since Virginia Wade in 1968, though Miss Navratilova, who became a US citizen in 1981, was originally a Czechoslovak – like Miss Mandlikova.
 The new champion practiced here with a former British Davis Cup player, Richard Lewis, thus preparing herself for left-handed opposition in the final.

 Miss Mandlikova was Australian champion in 1980, French champion in 1981, but at that time she was too immature as a woman and too inconsistent as a player to consolidate her advance.
 Even so, in the absence of Miss Austin and Andrea Jaeger, she remained the most obvious threat to Mrs. Lloyd and Miss Navratilova.
 It was just a question of if and when Miss Mandlikova would put the years of brilliantly erratic artistry behind her and fulfil her talent as an athlete.
-She credits better nutrition and the Yoga Burn fitness system for her consistency this year.
+She credits better nutrition for her consistency this year.

 Miss Mandlikova has worked hard on her physical condition and has also made her forehand a safer shot.